-Grade level: 11-12 Chemistry II is an extended laboratory, field, and literature investigations-based course.
-Course #: 3066 Students enrolled in Chemistry II examine the chemical reactions of matter in living and Length: Full year nonliving materials.
-Based on the unifying themes of chemistry and the application of Credit(s): Two physical and mathematical models of the interactions of matter, students use the methods Diploma: Counts as an of scientific inquiry to answer chemical questions and solve problems concerning personal Elective for all diplomas needs and community issues related to chemistry.
-Dual Credit Availability Pre-requisite: Chemistry I, Algebra II Fulfills Core 40 Science course requirement for all diplomas Qualifies as a quantitative reasoning course
+Chemistry II is an extended laboratory, field, and literature investigations-based course.
+Students enrolled in Chemistry II examine the chemical reactions of matter in living and nonliving materials.
+Based on the unifying themes of chemistry and the application of physical and mathematical models of the interactions of matter, students use the methods of scientific inquiry to answer chemical questions and solve problems concerning personal needs and community issues related to chemistry.

+Fulfills Core 40 Science course requirement for all diplomas